THE FIP PROJECT

 For a FIP to be accepted on the Fishery Progess platform, (https://fisheryprogress.org/directory), it must be transparent and consistent with the achievement of measurable results.
 The key elements of a FIP project are:

-Carring out a pre-assessment according to MSC or MarinTrust standards,
+• Carring out a pre-assessment according to MSC and MarinTrust standards,

-A strong commitment to achieving MSC or MarinTrust sustainable fishing certifications.
+• A strong commitment to achieving MSC and MarinTrust sustainable fishing certifications.

 PRE-EVALUATION